JSv4/OpenContracts/opencontractserver/llms/README.md

 # corpus_obj = Corpus.objects.get(id=1)

 # Create a document agent
-# Note: The '''corpus''' parameter is required for document agents.
+# Note: The '''corpus''' parameter is optional - use None for documents not in a corpus
-agent = await agents.for_document(document=123, corpus=1) # Replace 1 with your actual corpus_id or object
+agent = await agents.for_document(document=123, corpus=1) # Replace 1 with your actual corpus_id or object, or use None

 # Chat with rich responses
 response = await agent.chat("What are the key terms in this contract?")